pip-services/pip-services-docs/content/en/python/messaging/connect/imessage_queue_connection.md

 - **name**: str - the name of the queue to be deleted.

 #### read_queue_names
 Reads a list of registered queue names.
-If connection doesn't support this function returnes an empty list.
+If connection doesn't support this function returns an empty list.

 > read_queue_names(): List[str]